Mangos are soft and tasty making them a perfect fruit to use in baby food recipes.

 It may take a few tries to perfect the technique but soon enough you will be slicing mango like a pro.

-If you constantly find yourself preparing mango for your family, why not try a a mango splitter like the one below.
+If you constantly find yourself preparing mangos for your family, why not try a mango splitter like the one below.
 Easily cleve a mango in half with minimal effort.

-Now that you know how to prepare a mango, lets take a look at some tasty baby food recipes for you to practice your mango preparation skills on.
+Now that you know how to prepare a mango, let us take a look at some tasty baby food recipes for you to practice your mango preparation skills on.

 A deliciously simple single ingredient baby food puree using nothing else but mangos.
 No cooking required.

-Bonus Tip: Cut the mango into pieces and freeze over night.
-Blend as usually for a delicious mango sorbet that even adults will love.
+Bonus Tip: Cut the mango into pieces and freeze overnight.
+Blend as usual for a delicious mango sorbet that even adults will love.
 Perfect for those hot summer days.